eldaxgit/UI_Kits/README.md

 ### 📰 Responsive Landiing page with Tailwind CSS

-A simple, modern, and responsive landing page template designed using HTML, CSS, and Tailwind CSS. featuring a dynamic, irregularly cropped image created with an SVG mask, along with a subscription form, to provide a distinctive and engaging user experience.
+A simple, modern, and responsive landing page template designed using HTML, CSS, and Tailwind CSS.
+Featuring a dynamic, irregularly cropped image created with an SVG mask, along with a subscription form, to provide a distinctive and engaging user experience.
 This template can be easily customized for various use cases such as newsletters, marketing pages, or promotional content.

 ## 📷 Preview